Archive for the ‘ecopoetics’ Tag

 Critical Issues: an essay on the work of Robert Bringhurst

-In what follows I want to attempt, from the point of view of a poeta doctus, a learned poet, to critically assess the achievements and what I discern as some of the limitations of Robert Bringhurst’s poetry, translations, essays, and talks.
+In what follows I want to attempt, from the point of view of a poeta doctus, a learned poet, to critically assess the achievements Paris, May 1994and what I discern as some of the limitations of Robert Bringhurst’s poetry, translations, essays, and talks.
 Such an attempt must mix humility with hubris.
 Bringhurst is rightly a highly-regarded creative mind, but one I’d like to argue not taken seriously enough.
 His admirers seem to me too easily impressed and dazzled by what they correctly perceive as a tremendous poetic talent and wide-ranging, profound intelligence.
 What is required, especially for those of us who share his poetic and more general cultural concerns, is to dare to submit his works to a kind of acid test, charitable and respectful at every point, but no less stringent in its aesthetic and intellectual demands.
 To do less would be to do a disservice to both the man and those cultural activities he has devoted his life to, poetry and thought.

 It would be too easy to present a strictly personal appreciation of Robert Bringhurst’s oeuvre.
 I fell under the spell of his poetry when he recited “Bone Flute Breathing” at my high school.
 My neophyte poetic fumblings from the time found guidance in his own engagements with the tradition, Hellenic, Biblical, European, and Asian.
 During my graduate studies, which wrestled with the fraternal strife between poetry and philosophy, his versions of the fragments of the pre-Socratic philosophers The Old in Their Knowing provided both a model and matter for thought.
 In fact, for a time, I read his rendering of Sophocles, “Of the Snaring of Birds,” to open readings of my own poems.
 His monumental translations from the Haida appeared just at the time my own pedagogical activities involved themselves with the more general movement of ethnopoetics.
 And which poet, critic, or scholar, awake to the centrality of the ecological crisis, cannot help but participate with him in his own ecopoetic labours?